 The non-theist are a group within the Quaker community.

 Traditional Quakers believe in having direct contact with God, that God is in everybody and, therefore, everybody is sacred.
-They believe in social justice, equalitarianism, and living an ethical live for the good of the community and the world.
-Quakers sprung from the Church of England in the 17th century (really split with, and in not so good terms).
+They believe in social justice, egalitarianism, and living an ethical life for the good of the community and the world.

-For them, living an ethical live means speaking and acting with integrity.
-Means creating peace within themselves so they can live in peace with others.
+For them, living an ethical life means speaking and acting with integrity.
+It means creating peace within themselves so they can live in peace with others.
 And they favor a lifestyle of simplicity, among other virtues.
-Some non-theists call themselves religious humanists.

-Since two of the pillars of Quakerism are tolerance and community, all Quakers, theists and non-theists, can worship together (for them worship means sharing their thoughts in church).
+Two of the pillars of Quakerism are tolerance and community.
+Thus, all Quakers, theists and non-theists, can worship together (for them, worship means sharing their thoughts in church).